 .
 This is a license for a specific use of an image and the prices depend on lots of factors, such as how many copies would be printed, who would see it etc.

-For more information on licences, see the Licensing
+For more information on licences, or to ask specific question about a licensing use case, see the Licensing